 Is wrap-around care available for the hours outside of the UPK schedule?

-Both programs offer wrap around care.
+Both programs offer wrap-around care.
 Interested families should contact the providers for more information about availability.
 Costs for wrap around care are the responsibility of the families.

 Will transportation be provided?